 SPIRou is a cross-dispersed echelle spectrograph and polarimeter covering the near-infrared domain

 up to the K band with a resolution over 70,000.
 It is designed to provide radial velocity determinations

 with a 1m/s accuracy.

-SPIRou is working its way towards the final design review in April 2014 and will soon start construction, as a Guest Instrument at CFHT.
+SPIRou just passed its final design review in April 2014 and starts construction, as a Guest Instrument at CFHT.
 The international SPIRou consortium is led by LATT/IRAP in Toulouse, France (PI: J.-F. Donati).

 OPERA is the Open-source Pipeline for ESPaDOnS Reduction and Analysis.
 The project page is here and the software can be downloaded here.
 It is in a stage of optimization and validation (February 2014).